sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

    -plan=Q2FtcGFpZ25QbGFuOjg=
 ```

-If you have `$EDITOR` configured you can also use that to edit the name and Markdown description of the campaign:
+If you have `$EDITOR` configured you can use the configured editor to edit the name and Markdown description of the campaign:

 ```
 $ src campaigns create -plan=Q2FtcGFpZ25QbGFuOjg=